 Q: How does the NII work?

-A: The NII is a tax on net investment income.
-Net investment income is investment income minus deductions.
+A: The NII is a tax on net investment income, which is investment income minus deductions.
 There are three categories of net investment income: active business income, passive business income, and miscellaneous income.

 Q: Are all investments subject to taxation?

-A: No. Investment income, in general, is not subject to taxation unless it is subject to taxes under another law.
-The IRS decides on whether to apply the NII to an investment.
+A: No. Investment income is generally not subject to taxation unless it is subject to taxes under another law.
+The IRS decides whether to apply the NII to an investment.

 Q: What type of investments aren’t taxed by the NII?